iv4xr-project/aplib/docs/manual/aplibConcepts.md

 ### Agent

 We define an **agent-based system** as a system consisting of an **environment** and one or more agents trying to control the environment.
 This environment can be a physical device, or another software, or humans connected to the agents through some interface.
-Conceptually, such an environment can be regarded as an **stateful** and **autonomous** program ('autonomous' means that it can at anytime change its state on its own decision).
+Conceptually, such an environment can be regarded as a **stateful** and **autonomous** program ('autonomous' means that it can at anytime change its state on its own decision).
 It may even be non-deterministic.

 An **agent**, in the nutshell, as a stateful program that interacts with an environment.
-The purpose of an agent is to solve some problem over the environment.
+It has a purpose/goal, which can be as simple as to observe certain things in the environment, or a more complicated goal of nudging/moving the environment towards a certain state,

 The initial state of the agent is its state when it is created.
 At this point, it is assumed the environment already exists.

 The execution of the agent is a discrete tick-driven execution.
-When a tick comes, the agent samples the environment state, and then it does it own action which can change its own state as well as the environment.
+When a tick comes, the agent samples the environment state, and then it does its own action which can change its own state as well as the environment.
 The environment is not required to run synchronously with the agent.
 All we say is that the agent will sample the environment state at every tick.
-Between ticks, there can be many times the environment changes its state.
+Between ticks, there can be multiple times the environment changes its state.

 We can distinguish between a **subservient** and an **autonomous** agent.
 A subservient agent has a master controlling when a tick is issued.
 If the master does not send a tick, the agent does nothing.
 An autonomous agent, as the name says, runs on its own without needing a master to tick it.
 The agent basically controls its own ticks.
 In implementation term, subservient agents can be run in one thread, the same thread as their master.
 On the other hand, autonomous agents require their own threads to run.